27-year-old man killed in Bronx hit and run, gun found at scene

 The pedestrians were struck by a white BMW on Third Avenue in the Tremont section just before 5:30 a.m.

 They were pinned between the vehicle and a van, and one of them -- 27-year-old Wally Dominguez -- was pronounced dead at the scene.
-The second victim, a 23-year-old man, suffered an ankle injury and was taken to St. Barnabas Hospital.
+The second victim, his 23-year-old cousin, suffered an ankle injury and was taken to St. Barnabas Hospital.

-The driver of the BMW, described as being 5-foot-5 and 150 pounds wearing a gray sweatshirt and blue jeans, fled on foot.
+The driver of the BMW, described as being 5-foot-5 and 150 pounds wearing a gray sweatshirt and blue jeans, fled on foot along with another person in the vehicle.

 Later Monday, Jason Rivera stood and stared in disbelief at the sidewalk memorial for Dominguez.
 He couldn't believe his friend since childhood was gone.